psic/PicoCMS-MySQLList/README.md

   select_android_user: "select * from coa_user  where is_android = false limit 3"

 ```
+For queries delimitation, only use `"`, not ```,  since it can be use in the SQL query.
-Finally, use those queries in your markdown file for a list:
+Finally, use those queries in your markdown file :

++`query` : the name of the query used as it is in the Pico's conf file.
++`row` : the markdown you want to insert in your file for each row of the query result.
+Use `{` and `}` to put your query column name.

+For a list:

 ```
 [db_source query="select_users" row=" + {id} *email* : {email}" ]
 ```

-or a table:
+Or a table:

 ```
 | id | email |